telerik/ajax-docs/api/server/Telerik.Web.UI.Diagram/ConnectionDefaults.md

 The start cap (arrow, head or decoration) of the connection.

+###  StartCapSettings `ConnectionStartCap`

+The connection start cap configuration or type name.

 ###  StrokeSettings `ConnectionStroke`

 Defines the stroke configuration.

+###  ToConnector `String`

+Specifies the name of the target shape connector that should be used by default.

 ###  Type `ConnectionType`

-The type of the connections that defines the way it routes.
+The type of the connection that defines the way it routes.